Management of dyslexia: Recent developments

 Individuals with dyslexia require more practice to master skills in their areas of deficit.
 In the circumstances where typically developing children need 30 to 60 hours training, the number of hours that has resulted in optimistic conclusions concerning the remediation of dyslexia is between 80 and 100 hours, or less if the intervention is started sufficiently early.
 Only approximately 20% of adults with early reading difficulties have acquired fluent reading skills in adulthood.

 Functional MRI (fMRI) studies have shown neurological changes in dyslexic children and adults who have used phonological interventions, with improved performance on tests of phonemic awareness and text decoding.

 fMRI studies have also shown changes in the brain and spelling improvement of dyslexic children taught spelling phonetically in an orthographic manner.

 A 2012 study has shown that the usage of an FM system drives neural plasticity in children with dyslexia.
 An FM system is a personal assistive listening device, consisting of a wireless microphone worn by the teacher, and a wireless receiver similar to a Bluetooth receiver worn on the ears by the pupil.
 Measurements of the brain's response to speech sounds showed that the children who wore the device for one year responded more consistently to the very soft and rapidly changing elements of sounds that help distinguish one consonant from another (cat, bat, pat etc.).
 That improved stability was linked with reading improvement based on standardized measures of readability—which, as a long-term benefit, points to brain plasticity.

-National statutory provision and support structures

-Each country has adopted and developed a writing system of choice.

-Each country has their own Statutes relating to the provision of education, and special educational needs.
-The statutory provision framework of support in each country is usually complemented by many independent and voluntary support agencies providing more specialised information and support.
+Typefaces